ibm-sterling-devops/ansible-ibm-sterling/roles/cert_manager/README.md

 ===============================================================================
 Deploy **Red Hat Certificate Manager Operator** into the target OCP cluster.

+!!! tip
- # DO NOT USE 'Community Certificate Manager', STILL NOT WORKING
+    DO NOT USE 'Community Certificate Manager', STILL NOT WORKING

 - Red Hat Certificate Manager Operatos will be installed into the `cert-manager-operator` namespace and the Operand will be created in the `cert-manager` namespace.
 - Community Certificate Manager Operatos will be installed into the `cert-manager-community-operator` namespace and the Operand will be created in the `cert-manager-community` namespace.